-- Put the controller out of operation (see the 'Decommissioning' chapter). - Unscrew the top left and bottom right screws to unfasten the controller housing from the top-hat rail.
+- 1. Put the controller out of operation (see the 'Decommissioning' section). - 2.
+Unscrew the top left and bottom right screws to unfasten the controller housing from the top-hat rail.

 13 Repairs

 A defective controller must be repaired or replaced.